Graphical functions and single-valued multiple polylogarithms: Graphical functions

 Sequential functions at $z=0$ or $z=1$ give sequential periods.
 In the cases of the zig-zags and the type $A$ and $B$ families (see \S \ref{phi4}) one can relate these periods by the Fourier identity to $\phi^4$ theory.
 Their calculation is quick and up to loop order twelve the MZVs in the result are of weights less than or equal to 21 which allows us to reduce them to a standard basis by the datamine \cite{Datamine} or by {\tt zeta\_procedures} \cite{Zetaproc}.

 There exists another method to calculate periods which is more general and directly applicable to $\phi^4$ graphs.
-This method works for periods which are 'constructible' by the following procedure (see figure 13): \begin{enumerate} \item Start from a completed $\phi^4$ graph $\Gamma$ and label any four vertices by $0,1,z,\infty$. \item Reduce $\Gamma\backslash\{0,1,z,\infty\}$ into its connected components $G_i$, $i=1,\ldots,N$. \item Every component $G_i$ is turned into a completed graph $\Gamma_i$ by attaching $0,1,z,\infty$ in the way they were attached to $G_i$ in $\Gamma$ followed by completing the graph by adding edges $01$, $0\infty$, $1\infty$, $z\infty$. \end{enumerate} Then
+This method works for periods which are `constructible' by the following procedure (see figure 15): \begin{enumerate} \item Start from a completed $\phi^4$ graph $\Gamma$ and label any four vertices by $0,1,z,\infty$. \item Reduce $\Gamma\backslash\{0,1,z,\infty\}$ into its connected components $G_i$, $i=1,\ldots,N$. \item Every component $G_i$ is turned into a completed graph $\Gamma_i$ by completing the graph one obtains by attaching $0,1,z,\infty$ to $G_i$ in the way they were attached in $\Gamma$. \end{enumerate} Then

 where $\nu_{vz}=1$ is the weight of the edge from $v=0,1$ to $z$ in $\Gamma$.

 The integral is converted into an integral over the complex plane by the following lemma (see proposition 4 in \cite{S3}): \begin{lem} Let $f:\RR^d\rightarrow\RR$ be a function that depends after the introduction of angular coordinates (\ref{angularcoords}) on $r$ and $\phi^1$ only.
 Let $f_\CC(z)$ with $z=r\exp(\mathrm{i}\phi^1)$ be its complex counterpart.
 Then